-The BRWA is involved in a number of community initiatives and educational events to help protect the water
+The BRWA is involved in a number of community initiatives and events to help protect the water

 quality of the Baker River, maintain the river’s shoreline, and improve the ecology of the Baker River